-Spanning out from the eternal city, the region of Lazio is sprinkled with a plethora of small towns and stunning villages near Rome waiting to be relished, and with far fewer visitors, they nearly all deliver a tranquil escape, especially outside of the summer season.
+Spanning out from the eternal city, the region of Lazio is sprinkled with many of Italy’s best small towns and ravishing villages near Rome.
+And with far fewer visitors, they nearly all deliver a tranquil escape, especially outside of the summer season.

 Of course, tearing yourself away from the country’s attraction-packed, sightseeing-centric and footfall-heavy capital is a tough decision to make.
 However, if you’re not in the mood for a non-stop city break and instead want to slow down and savour the good things in life alongside the best Italian experiences, the countless small towns in Italy close to Rome promise plenty of historical insight still but served up with a much more laid-back atmosphere.

 Recently, I heeded that invitation and set out on my own Viaggio Italiano to discover some of the best places near Rome to visit by train, bus, and the occasional taxi.
 Trying to keep sustainable travel at the forefront of my mind, I discovered even the loftiest hilltop villages were accessible with a little patience and planning, with plenty of treasures awaiting after the climb.